GWS-Technologies-LTD/cim-finance-woocommerce-gateway/README.md

 # cim-finance-woocommerce-gateway
-Adds a new payment gateway for CIM Finance Credit Purchases
+Adds a new payment gateway for CIM Finance Credit Purchases in WooCommerce

+If  you need custom WooCommerce or WordPress Development, get in touch with us at <a href="https://www.gws-technologies.com/" target="_blank">www.gws-technologies.com</a>